 Greece’s import price index grew at a solid pace in June, recording a rise of 32.8 percent year-on-year (YoY), according to data released by the Hellenic Statistical Authority (ELSTAT) on Friday.

 The rise in road motor vehicles going into circulation for the first time stayed broadly unchanged in July, rising by 2.3 percent year-on-year (YoY), following 2 percent growth in June, according to Hellenic Statistical Authority (ELSTAT) data released on Thursday.

 Greece’s Industrial Production Index (IPI) recorded back-to-back gains in June, rising by 8.4 percent year-on-year (YoY), after increasing by 3.6 percent in May, according to Hellenic Statistical Authority (ELSTAT) data released on Wednesday.

-Greece’s seasonally adjusted (SA) unemployment rate dropped to 13.9 percent in August, from a downward revised 14 percent in July, Hellenic Statistical Authority (ELSTAT) data showed on Wednesday.
+Greece’s seasonally adjusted (SA) unemployment rate de-escalated further in June, falling to 12.1 percent from 12.5 percent in May, Hellenic Statistical Authority (ELSTAT) data showed on Wednesday.